oodlefinance/front-end-technical-test/README.md

 Here is an endpoint that returns a list of beers: https://api.punkapi.com/v2/beers.

-We want you to fetch data asynchronously from that API and display it in an organized way using [React](https://reactjs.org/docs/getting-started.html).
+We want you to fetch data asynchronously from that API and display it in an organized way using [React](https://reactjs.org/docs/getting-started.html) and [Next.js](https://nextjs.org/).

 You can display the data in any way that makes sense to you: a list, a table, even a graph if that's your style!
 (Note to grad/junior devs: a graph is likely much more difficult and time-consuming than a list or a table.)